top of page

 Choosing the Right Strain

 Different strains have distinct optimal growth periods.
-Indica strains typically flower quicker than sativa strains, making them suitable for shorter growing seasons.
-For example, a popular indica strain like Gorilla Glue flowers in about 7 to 9 weeks, while a sativa like Sour Diesel may take up to 11 weeks.
+Indica strains typically flower quicker than Sativa strains, making them suitable for shorter growing seasons.
+For example, a popular Indica strain like Gorilla Glue flowers in about 7 to 9 weeks, while a sativa like Sour Diesel may take up to 11 weeks.
 Do some research to find strains that are compatible with your climate.

 Planting Season